mightyshibbu/CSS-Predictor-ML-Model/README.md

-# CSS Padding Prediction with Linear Regression
+# CSS Prediction with Linear Regression

 Predict CSS padding values using a simple, yet effective linear regression model.
 This project demonstrates how to use Python’s pandas, scikit-learn, and tinycss2 for parsing, preprocessing, and predicting CSS attributes.